CupertinoAppBar

 - horizontally, padding will be

-pixels according to iOS specifications unless the leading widget is an automatically inserted back button, in which case the padding will be0
+16pixels according to iOS specifications unless the leading widget is an automatically inserted back button, in which case the padding will be0.

 Note